Constantius III: Campaigns

-Reign
+Emperor

 During this time period, generals played a critical role in ensuring the continued reign of Roman Emperors, especially Western Roman Emperors.
-Constantius' position of magister militum and his skill as a commander allowed him to gain huge influence over the Western Roman Empire, comparable to the earlier Stilicho.
+Constantius's position of magister militum and his skill as a commander allowed him to gain huge influence over the Western Roman Empire, comparable to the earlier Stilicho.
 For this reason, Honorius bestowed many honors upon Constantius, such as appointing him consul three times: in 414, alongside Constans; in 417, alongside Honorius; and in 420, alongside Theodosius II.
-In order to further ensure Constantius' loyalty, Honorius arranged the betrothal of his half sister, Galla Placidia, to Constantius in 417.
+In order to further ensure Constantius's loyalty, Honorius arranged the betrothal of his half sister, Galla Placidia, to Constantius in 417.
 Later, on 8 February 421, Honorius made Constantius co-Western Emperor under himself.
 Theodosius II refused to recognize the appointment, angering Constantius and making him contemplate an attack on the Eastern empire.

 Death

-Constantius' health deteriorated rapidly and he died, after less than 7 months as emperor, on 2 September 421.
+Constantius's health deteriorated rapidly and he died, after less than 7 months as emperor, on 2 September 421.
 Referencing the proposed punitive attack, Michael Grant says that "[had Constantius] lived, he might have postponed the downfall of the West— but only at the cost of damaging his Eastern partners".
 His widow Galla Placidia fled with her children to Constantinople.
 Honorius died in 423 and was succeeded by Valentinian III, the minor son of Constantius, with Placidia as regent.